 The bill amends existing provisions related to the Equine Shelter Rescue Fund and establishes a new Equine Welfare Trust Fund in New Mexico.
-The Equine Shelter Rescue Fund will now be administered by the New Mexico Department of Agriculture, which will solicit applications for contracts from eligible equine rescue or retirement facilities.
-The bill specifies that the fund will consist of various sources of revenue, including distributions, appropriations, gifts, and grants.
-It outlines the purposes for which the fund can be used, such as providing shelter, veterinary care, and adoption services for surrendered or transferred equines.
-Additionally, the bill mandates that the Department of Agriculture submit an annual report to the legislative finance committee detailing the contracts funded, their progress, and any unallocated funds.
+The Equine Shelter Rescue Fund is created as a nonreverting fund in the state treasury, consisting of various sources such as distributions, appropriations, gifts, and grants.
+The administration of the fund is transferred from the board to the New Mexico Department of Agriculture, which will solicit applications for contracts from eligible equine rescue or retirement facilities.
+The bill outlines specific criteria for applicants, including compliance with state regulations and adherence to guidelines set by the American Association of Equine Practitioners.
+Additionally, the Department of Agriculture is required to submit an annual report detailing the fund's expenditures and the status of contracts.

 Statutes affected: introduced version: 77-2-32